robincamille/textillating/README.md

 Ever wished the novel you were reading was way more exciting?
 Try Textillating it!

 The user inputs a .txt file (like a novel), and the script outputs a modified version of the file wherein most adjectives have been replaced by their most extreme synonyms.
 In other words, the affect has been amped up.
-Some simple punctuation changes are also implemented.

 For example, here's a paragraph from *Great Expectations*, as it is originally written: